ceydaucdirhem/ceyshopapp/README.md

 # How to run apk file ?

       First step:
-  •	Download the file named Ceyshop.apk above , active all apk application download permissions on your android device phone and open the downloaded file comfortably 🙂
+  •	Download the file named Ceyshop.apk above , activate all apk application download permissions on your android device phone and open the downloaded file comfortably 🙂